Acceptable Use Policy

 5.1 Governing Law This AUP is governed by and construed under the laws of the State of CA without regard to its conflict of laws principles.
 The federal courts within the state of CA and state courts in CA, have exclusive jurisdiction over and venue of any suit that relates to this AUP.
 You are responsible for ensuring that your conduct is at all times in compliance with all applicable laws, rules, and regulations.

 5.2 No Waiver and Severability of Policy Failure by Company to insist upon or enforce strict performance of any provision of this AUP will not be construed as a waiver of any provision or right.
-Neither the course of conduct between the parties nor trade practise will act to modify any provision of this AUP.
+Neither the course of conduct between the parties nor trade practice will act to modify any provision of this AUP.
 Company may assign its rights and duties under these terms to any party at any time without notice to you.
 If any provision of this AUP is found to be unenforceable or invalid, this AUP’s unaffected provisions will remain in effect.

-5.3 Complaints and Contact Information Any complaints regarding prohibited use or other abuse of the Digital Realty Network, including violation of the AUP, should be sent to Digital Realty at email@example.com or call the Digital Realty Command Centre at 888.835.9832 Option 1.
+5.3 Complaints and Contact Information Any complaints regarding prohibited use or other abuse of the Digital Realty Network, including violation of the AUP, should be sent to Digital Realty at email@example.com or call the Digital Realty Command Center at 888.835.9832 Option 1.
 Please include all applicable information that will assist Digital Realty in investigating the complaint, including all applicable headers of forwarded messages.